ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 :::{note}

-In the Virtual Ecosystem "topsoil" currently refers to the uppermost layer of the hydrology model.
+In the Virtual Ecosystem "topsoil" currently refers to the uppermost layer of the hydrology model (see the [layer structure diagram](../../implementation/core_components_overview.md#the-vertical-layer-structure) for more details).
 The depth that the soil-microbial model is simulated to can be altered independently of this topsoil depth, meaning that it can be changed without having to update the entire setup of the hydrology model to match.

 :::